-Your boat is designed to be powered with a 2-cycle or 4-cycle outboard motor.
-4-cycle outboard engines do not use an oil injection system and are not equipped with an oil tank.
-They have an oil sump in the crankcase that must be kept full of the type of oil recommended by the engine manufacturer.
+Your boat is designed to be powered with a 4-cycle outboard motor.
+These engines have an oil sump in the crankcase that must be kept full of the type of oil recommended by the engine manufacturer.
 The oil must be checked before each use and changed regularly.